 As part of a multi-step plan to expand and upgrade their schools, a 23,000 square foot addition at School 2 was designed to accommodate students previously housed in leased facilities and temporary trailers.
 The three-story addition provides much needed permanent classroom space for students in what will become a K-4 school.
 The addition was designed to nestle in to the rear of the existing hexagonally-shaped building, to minimize its impact on the already small lot.

 In addition to the new construction, several areas of the existing building were renovated, to create a series of small group rooms, as well as a new media center.
 A new main entrance was also created to provide added security to the building, and existing ceilings were replaced throughout.

-At the same time as the addition and renovation project was underway, a component of the District’s ESIP project provided for new LED lighting, building controls, and a full new HVAC system.
-Combined, these efforts are transforming the 1970s-era building into a modern, efficient, fully cooled environment.
+At the same time as the school addition and renovation project was underway, a component of the District’s ESIP project provided for new LED lighting, building controls, and a full new HVAC system.
+Combined, these efforts have transformed the 1970s-era building into a modern, efficient, fully cooled environment.